the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-participation.md

 - Test your microphone, webcam, internet bandwidth and compatibility of the software used for the online meeting with your system minimum 2 days before the meeting
 - Check if the event offers any support that you can use for your participation and you are eligible to apply, such as the participation support grant
   - If the event doesn't offer any support, check if you can seek this support from other resources, for example, as offered by the [Open Bioinformatics Foundation](https://www.open-bio.org/travel-awards/) and [Software Sustainability Institute](https://software.ac.uk/programmes-and-events/fellowship-programme)
-- Reach out to the organisers if you need any help with installation, or join one of their pre-event set up calls
+- Reach out to the organisers if you need any help with installation, or join one of their pre-event setup calls
 - Ask for the protocols and agenda for the meeting if not supplied already
 - Familiarise yourself with the participation guideline and Code of Conduct supplied by the conference organisers
 - Note the contact person for the organisation committee and the Code of Conduct